- You already have (or are building) a Rasa-based support AI agent for your product.

 - Python 3.10+ on the host β for the small FastAPI bridge service.

-- An OpenAI API key (or any LLM provider with an async Python client) β the SDKβs
+- An OpenAI API key (or any LLM provider with an async Python client) β the bridge calls it directly with a plain

 Why a separate βbridgeβ service?
 Rasa runs in Docker and canβt import Python objects from your host.
 The bridge is a small FastAPI service that owns the Autoplay SDK pipeline and exposes a tiny HTTP surface (

 /reply/{user_id}) that Rasaβs action server calls when a user chats.
-This same pattern works for any cross-process chatbot β Botpress on-prem, LangChain services, Twilio webhooks β not just Rasa.Architecture
+This same pattern works for any cross-process support AI agent β Botpress on-prem, LangChain services, Twilio webhooks β not just Rasa.Architecture

 The tutorial

-- Connect real-time events β Stream live user actions into a Rasa-aware bridge using the Autoplay SDK, expose them to Rasa over HTTP, and wire the chat widget to read them.
-This is what youβll do today.
+- Step 1 β Connect real-time events β Pull a userβs live activity on demand into a Rasa-aware bridge using the Autoplay SDKβs REST read, expose it to Rasa over HTTP, and wire the chat widget.
+Reactive answers grounded in real activity. ~45 minutes.